Get your personal plan match in 2 minutes

 Find My Plan (2 min) →

-If you're on a health sharing plan and thinking about getting pregnant — or already pregnant — there's one thing you need to know before anything else: every health sharing plan has a maternity waiting period.
-No exceptions.
-This is a core structural difference from ACA insurance — all ACA marketplace plans are required to cover maternity and newborn care as one of the ten essential health benefits, from the first day of coverage, with no waiting period.
+If you're on a health sharing plan and thinking about getting pregnant — or already pregnant — the first rule is simple: pregnancy that exists at enrollment is not shared.
+Beyond that, waiting periods are plan-specific, not a universal 10–12 month clock.
+That is still a core structural difference from ACA insurance — all ACA marketplace plans are required to cover maternity and newborn care as one of the ten essential health benefits, from the first day of coverage, with no waiting period.

 The Waiting Period: What It Actually Means